 Omission

-The description of jurisdictional zones through the definition of MLBs is often done through conceptual descriptions which may be complete or incomplete.
+The description of jurisdictional zones through the definition of MLB is often done through conceptual descriptions which may be complete or incomplete.
 For the sake of clarity features defined in the Feature Catalogue have very strict geometric primitives to ensure their geometries match the feature’s definition in related legislation.

 In order to also support conceptual description, these features also may be described textually or by reference to other features.
 Certain features such as geodetic lines or loxodromes, may have densification requirements (which may be separately documented).